 Financial clearance is achieved when:

-- The student completes the Payment Contract, and
+- The student signs and completes a Payment Contract

-- The student returns a signed and completed Master Promissory Note to the Business Office, and
+- The student signs and completes a Master Promissory Note

 - The student remits payment for the estimated balance due on the pre-bill, via check or cash